collodi/codepark_games/battleship/README.md

 ## Game Objects
 - board: a two dimensional array of blocks (e.g. board[row][column])
 - block: makes up the board
-  - block.is_occupied: True or False depending on if ship overlaps the block; None if unknown
+  - block.is_occupied: True or False depending on if ship overlaps the block; nil if unknown
   - block.is_hit: True or False depending on if the block was attacked

 ## Necessary Implementations